vuejs/vuepress/docs/guide/using-vue.md

 ### Interpolation in Code Blocks

-By default, Vuepress will add `v-pre` directive to the code block to avoid it being compiled by Vue.
+By default, Vuepress will add `v-pre` directive to code blocks to avoid it being compiled by Vue.
 If you really want to use interpolation in code blocks, add `:v` after the language identifier, or just use `:v` as the language identifier.
 For example:

 **Input**